Doctor Who Project: Black Orchid

 A rooftop confrontation

-Dudley takes quite a lot for granted in “Black Orchid,” in particular eliding the realization by a good half-dozen people that time and space travel is possible.
+Dudley takes quite a lot for granted in “Black Orchid,” in particular eliding the realization by a good half-dozen people that travel through time and space is possible.
 Ann, too, accepts the death of her former fiancee, hidden in a locked room for years by her new fiancee and his mother, without much consternation.
 Granted some time has passed, the Doctor and companions staying for George’s funeral, but there’s no feeling of consequence to the story, a let down for an otherwise solid character piece.

 A tidy ending